 Refugee and migrant integration is one of the most contentious topics in the news and has become a pressing issue, particularly in Western Europe and North America.

 ‘Responsibility for Refugee and Migrant Integration’, a new book edited by Global Migration and Human Rights working group members S. Karly Kehoe (Canada), Eva Alisic (Australia) and Jan-Christoph Heilinger (Germany) focuses on the complex nature of integration in European countries and Canada.
-The book was released on 1 May during a ceremony at the Halle (Saale) City Hall in connection with the GYA’s Annual General Meeting and Conference, which runs from 30 April to 3 May.
+The book was released on 1 May during a ceremony at the Halle (Saale) City Hall in connection with the GYA’s Annual General Meeting and Conference.

 The publication includes voices of persons who have been displaced, those who work to support migrant integration, and scientists who undertake comprehensive research on migration and integration processes past and present.

 ‘The vexed question of responsibility in issues of refugee and migrant integration is one of the most important challenges currently facing Western states,’ explains Professor Matthew J. Gibney, from Oxford University and Director of the Refugee Studies Centre.
 ‘This considered, wide-ranging and multi-disciplinary edited work offers fresh and provocative insights to help us to navigate this turbulent issue.’

 Including important perspectives that are often overlooked and ignored, the collection of essays in the book promotes an extensive analysis of migrant integration and the pressing need for society to work together.